Skip to content

 11 At first, all the followers of Jesus were Jews.
 In fact, thousands of Jews in the first century, including “a great crowd of priests,” accepted Jesus as the ‘prophet like Moses,’ the Messiah.
 (Acts 2:5, 37, 41; 4:4; 6:7; Deuteronomy 18:18) These same Jews became the foundation of a new international group of worshipers of Jehovah God, legally established on the basis of “a new covenant,” mediated by this prophet like Moses.—Jeremiah 31:31-34.

 12 With a new covenant came the need for further inspired writings that would provide necessary additional information for those who would serve God under this new-covenant arrangement.
 These writings, the Christian Greek Scriptures, were all written by Jews.
 They report on Jesus’ life and teachings, fill in details concerning many prophecies recorded in the Hebrew Scriptures, and clarify points concerning the Messiah and his role in the divine purpose.
-Additionally, they include letters that serve as counsel and encouragement for the new international body of worshipers. *
+Additionally, they include letters that serve as counsel and encouragement for the new international body of worshipers. a

 Was Jesus the Promised Messiah?